Industrial district

-Industrial district concept was initially used by Alfred Marshall to describe some aspects of the industrial organisation of nations.
 Industrial district (ID) is a place where workers and firms, specialised in a main industry and auxiliary industries, live and work.
+The concept was initially used by Alfred Marshall to describe some aspects of the industrial organisation of nations.
 At the end of the 1990s the industrial districts in developed or developing countries had gained a recognised attention in international debates on industrialisation and policies of regional development.

 History of the term

-The term was used the first time by Alfred Marshall in The Principles of Economics (1890, 1922). and in "Industry and Trade".
-Marshall talks of a.... "thickly peopled industrial district".
+The term was used the first time by Alfred Marshall in The Principles of Economics (1890, 1922) and in his Industry and Trade Marshall talks of a.... "thickly peopled industrial district".